fatmcgav/fatmcgav-netapp/docs/igroup_create_destroy.md

     name: (Required) This parameter defines the name of the iGroup to be created.

-    ensure: (Required) This parameter is required to call the create or destroy method.
+    ensure: (Required) This parameter is required to call the 'create' or 'destroy' method.
-    Possible values: present/absent
-    If the value of the ensure parameter is set to present, the module calls the create method.
+            The Possible values are: "present" and "absent" If the 'ensure' parameter is set to "present", the module calls the 'create' method.
-    If the value of the ensure parameter is set to absent, the modules calls the destroy method.
+            If the 'ensure' parameter is set to "absent", the modules calls the 'destroy' method.

-    initiatorgrouptype:(Required) Type of the initiator group.
-Possible values: "fcp", "iscsi", "mixed".
+    initiatorgrouptype:(Required) This parameter defines the type of the initiator group.
+The possible values are: "fcp", "iscsi", and "mixed".
-                       "mixed" is available in Data ONTAP Cluster-Mode 8.1 or later only.
+                       The "mixed" values is available only in Data ONTAP Cluster-Mode 8.1 or later.

-    ostype:(Optional) OS type of the initiators within the group.
-The default value if not specified is "default".
+    ostype:(Optional) This parameter defines the OS type of the initiators within the group.
+If not values is not specified, the default value is "default".

 # -------------------------------------------------------------------------